SEO can be hard. And, the consequences of not getting it right can be pretty dire.

 You might not know this, but not all keywords are going to grow your business.
 It’s true.
 Some keywords might even harm your conversions.

-People from all walks of life use Google to find relevant information by entering a specific keyword.
+People from all walks of life use Google to find relevant information by entering specific keywords.

-Even travelers use search engines when looking to book flights and hotels, or to find their way around a new city.
-According to Search Engine Watch, “search is the starting point for 60% of travelers.”
+Even travelers use search engines when looking to book flights and hotels or to find their way around a new city.
+According to Search Engine Watch, “search is the starting point for a mind-blowing 93% of searches in 2019.”

 The truth is that your success with search engine optimization begins with keywords.
 This is a fundamental part of using search engines to boost your ranking.